khalid-a-omar/Polyfish/README.md

 ## Overview
 **Polyfish** is a UCI chess engine based on [Stockfish](https://github.com/official-stockfish).
-It is identical to Stockfish with the added capability of handling [Polyglot](https://web.archive.org/web/20191216195456/http://hardy.uhasselt.be/Toga/book_format.html) books and [CTG](https://www.chessprogramming.org/CTG) books
+It is identical to Stockfish with the added capability of handling [Polyglot](https://web.archive.org/web/20191216195456/http://hardy.uhasselt.be/Toga/book_format.html) and [CTG](https://www.chessprogramming.org/CTG) book.

 **Polyfish** supports two polyglot BIN books at the same time.
 The second book is only probed if the first book has no moves for the given position.
 The engine starts searching only if no move is found in either the first book or the second book.